danylevych/Json/README.md

   | `Array& operator=(const std::initializer_list<BaseTypePtrT>& list)` | Assigment operator, that gets a list of raw pointers. |

   >[!IMPORTANT]
-  > The `Core::Types::Array` doesn't have a copy constructer and copy assigment operator, oh no, these methods have been removed, just as we are working with the pointers.
+  > The `Core::Types::Array` doesn't have a copy constructer and copy assigment operator, oh no, these methods have been removed, because we are working with the pointers.
   >
   > Yep, you can ask, "we can copy values of each element not an address, so why do not you do it?".
   >